lightstep/terraform-lightstep-aws-dashboards/modules/s3-dashboard/README.md

-# Lightstep AWS S3 Dashboard
+# Cloud Observability AWS S3 Dashboard

-This module provisions a Lightstep dashboard for Amazon S3.
+This module provisions a Cloud Observability dashboard for Amazon S3.